App-vNext/Polly/docs/advanced/dependency-injection.md

 <!-- endSnippet -->

 **Reasoning**:

 This approach builds a new `ServiceProvider` before each retry attempt _unnecessarily_.

 ✅ DO

-Use another overload of `AddResiliencePipeline` which allows access to `IServiceProvider`
+Use another overload of `AddResiliencePipeline` which allows access to `IServiceProvider`:

 <!-- snippet: di-pattern-1 -->
 ```cs